Critical Clothing & Gear

 How to Haul Everything

-More Gear suggestions include items to keep you extra comfortable, depending on the weather!
+More gear suggestions include items to keep you extra comfortable, depending on the weather!
 Boot heaters will add assurance that your feet and toes stay warm!
 Gloves with built in heaters are also now an option to keep hands and fingers toasty.
 A neck-gator or some type of face covering keeps your face and neck warm and protected from wind-chill.
 Goggles are essential, even on sunny days to allow you to see clearly, protect your eyes from harmful rays, and keep the wind out so your eyes don’t water up when flying down the mountain.
 Bringing a winter hat along with you is never a bad idea.
 Some people actually wear a beanie underneath their helmet for added warmth.
-It’s also nice to have some headwear for après ski (link) so your ears don’t get cold while sipping on your post-ski beverage.
+It’s also nice to have some headwear for après-ski so your ears don’t get cold while sipping on your post-ski beverage.
+You can find all the latest trends in headwear at Vail’s retail shops.

 *Content courtesy of The Ski Source